 You try to eat right and get all of your vitamins and minerals from whole, fresh foods.
 But vitamin deficiencies can show up as physical symptoms, despite our best efforts to eat right.

 We intake vitamins and nutrients from our food as part of our digestion process.
-Unlike vitamin D, which can be produced by our bodies, B-12 comes only from outside sources into the body.
+Unlike vitamin D, which our bodies can produce, B-12 comes only from outside sources into the body.
 B-12 is an essential nutrient that your body uses to produce red blood cells, DNA and nerves.

 B-12 and Vegans